Rock Climbing in Dublin

 Transitioning onto E1 – E2 routes gives some of the best climbing in the quarry, and as compared to some of the popular VS routes there are well protected.

 Starting in the East Quarry and with The Shield (E2 5c).
 This is a belter of a route that receives lots of attention as the gear is brilliant.
 Start as for Streetfighter and arrange protection before questing right using a series of layback moves and jams.
 Superb protection is available but strength and a cool head is required to place it.
-The tricky sequence at the top (crux) is often escaped by climbing to the left using the cracks, a poor mans choice.
+The tricky sequence at the top (crux) is often escaped by climbing to the left using the cracks.
 The sequence that unlocks the crux is a mixture of fantastic and cunning jams.
 An outstanding route.

 Further South at the base of Joas awaits two excellent yet different routes.